2.13. Testing for Code Coverage¶

 So, did you find it easier to get code coverage when you had the code in front of you?
 Probably, because you could see what paths are in the code, and “write a test case” for each branch.
 However, while this can be a useful skill to be able to write tests to cover each branch in the code, this is not really the same as determining if your program “works correctly”.
 That is, tests to cover all of the code might be able to tell you if the code that you wrote is doing what you intended.
 But that does not tell you if the code is implementing the full functionality of the problem as intended.

 The code in this example is reasonably good at checking for various bad user inputs, like typing something into a box that is not a number at all.
 But what if the code had not tested for bad user input?
 What would have happened if the user had indeed typed “aa” into a box instead of a number, but the programmer never thought to check and properly handle that?
 Probably the program would have behaved in a way not intended.
 If the programmer never thought to check for this in the program, then they probably never thought to check for it when they wrote their tests for the program either.
 This is part of what makes testing so difficult.
 You need to get good at predicting and testing for all possible types of input to the program, not just the ones that the user will provide when they “use the program correctly”.
 Only testing for “proper” inputs or uses of the program is called happy path testing.
-But happy path testing alone is not good enough to write reliable programs.
+Happy path testing alone is not good enough to write reliable programs.
+Programs need to also work reliably when the input is not “proper”, and so the testing process needs to consider such inputs as well.